syncfusion-content/maui-docs/MAUI/DataForm/Editors.md

 In switch editor, [Switch](https://learn.microsoft.com/en-us/dotnet/maui/user-interface/controls/switch?view=net-maui-7.0) is loaded, and DataForm Switch editor supports bool data type property.

-To add switch editor in DataForm, register the editor as `DataFormEditorType.Switch` for the required property using the `RegisterEditor` method.
+To add a switch editor in DataForm, register the editor as `DataFormEditorType.Switch` for the required property using the `RegisterEditor` method.

 {% tabs %}
 {% highlight C# %}